 Images via Airbnb/Jeremy

-Here’s the first floor bedroom.
+Here’s the first-floor bedroom.

 Images via Airbnb/Jeremy

-A full shower in the bathroom.
+A complete shower in the bathroom.

 Images via Airbnb/Jeremy

-Up in the loft you can sleep or hang out!
+Up in the loft, you can sleep or hang out!

 Images via Airbnb/Jeremy